camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/job-executor.md

     <td><code>maxPoolSize</code></td>
     <td>Integer</td>
     <td>
-      <p>Sets the maximum number of threads that can be present in the thread pool.</p>
+      Sets the maximum number of threads that can be present in the thread pool.
       <p><strong>Default Value:</strong> 10</p>
     </td>
   </tr>